 Imagine a world in which all dads were suddenly removed from the face of the earth.
 What would be missing?
 In a nutshell, we would be missing a lot of ‘player coaches’.
 Dads at their best love to root for their kids, to cheer them on, to give them tips.
 Dads are natural coaches.
 But dads are also player coaches.
 Dads at their best love to play.
 Most dads at heart are over-grown kids who wish that they were back on their childhood baseball diamond, soccer field or hockey rink.
 Having kids of one’s own is the perfect excuse to cut loose from adult pressures and reconnect with what really matters.
 I want to say to dads: ‘We need you, we appreciate you, and we value your contribution to making our lives a better place’.

-I am deeply grateful that family matters so much to my own father.
-He invested in me in countless ways that I am just discovering fifty-five years later.
+I am deeply grateful that family mattered so much to my own late father.
+He invested in me in countless ways that I am just discovering sixty-five years later.
 While I loved my father, I took so much of his generosity for granted.
 It is only as I invest in my three boys with my time, talent, and treasure, that I understand what an enormous commitment it is to be a caring father.
 Commitment is a scary thing.
 Family and marriage require from us Dads 110% and more.
 I am so grateful that my father never ran from my family.
 One of the greatest gifts that my Dad could ever give me is that he showed much love to my late Mom, whom he was married to for 66 years.

 The longer I live, the more grateful I am for my father.
-He has always cheered for me when I have faced life’s obstacles.
-As I look at my father, I see confidence, competence, and creativity.
-My father never lets anything stop him in his tracks.
+He always cheered for me when I have faced life’s obstacles.
+As I think of my father, I remember his confidence, competence, and creativity.
+My father never let anything stop him in his tracks.